 When to Trigger It

 The hard part is remembering.
 The position is the easy part.
-Most people forget within sixty seconds of the first try.
+Many people forget within sixty seconds of the first try.
 The fix is to attach the check to existing daily triggers so the habit gets practiced thousands of times over months until it becomes default.

 - Every red light when driving.
 Quick check, reset, breathe.